metoppv/improver/doc/source/metadata/Probabilities.rst

-As IMPROVER is inherently probabilistic, it seems appropriate to have a section specifically focused on the representation of probabality distributions in the metadata.
+As IMPROVER is inherently probabilistic, it seems appropriate to have a section specifically focused on the representation of probability distributions in the metadata.
 This included some extensions to the `CF Metadata Conventions`_ which provide limited support in this area.